Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

-Intuitively, $\cEJR$ deems an outcome to be unfair if there exists a $T$-cohesive voter group with $(i)$ none of its group members having at least $|T|$ in satisfaction, and $(ii)$ `flipping' outcome $\vec{w}$'s decisions on some of the issues in $T$ leads to some other feasible outcome.
+Intuitively, $\cEJR$ deems an outcome to be unfair if there exists a $T$-cohesive voter group with $(i)$ none of its group members having at least $|T|$ in satisfaction, and $(ii)$ changing outcome $\vec{w}$'s decisions on some of the issues in $T$, specifically those in a subset $S\subseteq T$, leads to some other feasible outcome.

-We have the following result that can be interpreted as positive when the size of $\C$ is `not too large'.